MetaMask/mascara/docs/developer-guide.md

 have a web3 enabled browser while also pulling out the provider and wrapping it in the mascara api if they do.

+## Caveats of the browser:

+The MetaMask pop-up can only open on a user action (click).
+So in order to get the user to approve a transaction you will need to have the user click a html element to get the pop up.

 ## How to use: